+Hi!
+I’m Jennifer and I am cooking my way through the seasons in beautiful Muskoka, Ontario, Canada.
 Seasons and Suppers is my online food and cooking diary, where I get a chance to share what’s cooking in my kitchen throughout the year.
-Thanks for stopping by!
+Thanks for stopping by and happy cooking!

-So, what’s cooking here?
+So what’s cooking here?

 A bit more about the cook and her resident taste-testers

 I am a home cook, schooled by trial and error and over 35+ years of putting dinner on the table.
 I also love to eat delicious food, which is probably my biggest motivation for cooking :) I’ve learned that eating well doesn’t have to involve lots of time, money or fancy ingredients.
 I also believe that if I’m making it myself, in my own kitchen, from good and fresh ingredients, I’m already a good part of the way to eating well.

 I have been married for 35 years and am the mother of 2 now grown children.
 Our kids have left the nest, so we are now adjusting to being empty-nesters.
 So while I’m “cooking for two” a lot these days, I still remember what’s it’s like to feed a family, so I try to add family-friendly tips to the mix, when I can.

 My husband is a “meat and potatoes” kind of guy.
 Over the years, he’s gradually come around to accepting that not every meal has to include meat and potatoes.
 I’m thankful for that, because I love to explore new flavours.